ur-fault/TMaze/README.md

 1. Run `cargo run --release` to run
 1. Alternatively you can just build it with `cargo build --release`
 1. Compiled executable is in the folder `./target/release/`

+#### Other option is to just install it using cargo

+1. Make sure you have [cargo](https://crates.io/) installed
+1. Run `cargo install --git https://github.com/ur-fault/TMaze.git`
+1. If you want, make sure that `~/.cargo/bin` is in the PATH and enjoy